STUDY NOT CURRENTLY ENROLLING

-Pilot Study of Re-directed Autologous T cell Therapy for drug resistant or refractory CD20+ B cell malignancies
+Pilot Study of Re-directed Autologous T cell Therapy for CD20+ B cell malignancies

 In this approach, immune cells (known as T cells) are taken from the peripheral blood, genetically modified in the laboratory to express a receptor that recognizes B cells, and then expanded to produce large numbers of tumor specific T cells outside of the body.

 These genetically modified (re-directed) T cells are then infused back into the body where they will seek out B cells and kill them.

 This process is known as adoptive immunotherapy and the cells that are infused into the patients are known as chimeric antigen receptor T cells (CAR T cells).

 The approach has shown promising results in people with blood cancers such as chronic lymphocytic leukemia (CLL) and acute lymphoblastic leukemia (ALL).
 More information about this approach in people can be found here: http://www.nature.com/nri/journal/v12/n4/full/nri3191.html

 The purpose of this study is to determine the safety and effectiveness of B cell specific CAR T cells to target and kill B cell malignancies.
 This study uses your dog’s own immune cells (T cells) obtained from a peripheral blood sample.